Virginia Psychology Doctorate Programs

 - Accreditation: APA

-Old Dominion University’s Department of Psychology is part of the Virginia Consortium Program in Clinical Psychology.
-This Ph.D. in Psychology program is offered jointly by ODU, Eastern Virginia Medical School, and Norfolk State University.
-The program is accredited by the APA.
-The five-year Ph.D. program stresses ethics, multiculturalism, research, assessment, intervention, consultation, supervision, and leadership.
+This Ph.D. in Clinical Psychology is APA-accredited and offered jointly by the Departments of Psychology at Old Dominion University and Norfolk State University.
+The five-year program stresses ethics, multiculturalism, research, assessment, intervention, consultation, supervision, and leadership.
 The first two years of the program are mostly didactic, although students do work in clinical practice and research.
 The primary goal of the Ph.D. program is to help students become highly proficient in the integration of theory, research, and practice.

 - Institution type: Public